 The IJB elected to transfer £41.7m to earmarked reserves for specific commitments in 2020/21 and £13.5m to general reserves as a contingency.
 This is in line with the IJB's reserve strategy.
-Details of this can be found here business over the course of the last year, as described in Chapter 3 of this report.
+Details of this can be found here Within the Partnership, we have been taking forward a Transformational Change Programme which has been approved by the IJB across the entirety of the HSCP's business over the course of the last year, as described in Chapter 3 of this report.
 This Programme is being monitored via an Integration Transformation Board, chaired by the Chief Officer, the aims of which are to: